Serv 4WD Light Jeep: Troubleshooting!

 Solution:

 It is always important to switch gears while the car is in a stale state, not in motion.
-This will prevent the warning light and also avert further damage to your transmission system.
+This will prevent the warning light and also prevent further damage to your transmission system.

 Reason 6: Malfunctionality in the 4WD System

 If you find your Jeep Compass serv 4WD light on, it is an indication of failure of the electric system.
 There are many wires and connections involved in the 4WD system.
-It is possible for the service 4WD light to come on if the system malfunctions.
+The service 4WD light can come on if the system malfunctions.

 On the other hand, the actuator motor failure can cause the service 4WD light to come on since 4WD is engaged and disengaged by the actuator motor.